Highly symmetric 2-plane fields on 5-manifolds and 5-dimensional Heisenberg group holonomy: Generic -plane fields on -manifolds

 \subsection{The Cartan curvature tensor}

-Cartan constructed the fundamental curvature invariant, which we call the \textbf{Cartan curvature (tensor)}, of a generic $2$-plane field on a $5$-manifold: a symmetric quartic form on $D$, that is, an element $\smash{A \in \Gamma(\odot^4 D^*)}$.
+Cartan constructed the fundamental curvature invariant, which we call the \textbf{Cartan curvature (tensor)}, of a generic $2$-plane field $D$ on a $5$-manifold $(M, D)$: a symmetric quartic form on $D$, that is, an element $\smash{A \in \Gamma(\odot^4 D^*)}$.
+This form is precisely the harmonic curvature of the type of parabolic geometry that encodes this structure, and it vanishes identically iff $D$ is locally equivalent to the homogeneous model of this geometry described in the next subsection.

 By complexifying and projectivizing, at each point $x \in M$ we may regard the roots of $\smash{A_x \otimes \bbC \in \odot^4 D_x^* \ot \bbC}$ as elements of the complex projective line $\bbP(D_x \otimes \bbC)$.
 If $A_x \neq 0$, then $A_x \ot \bbC$ has exactly four roots counting multiplicity, and we call the partition $\Lambda$ of $4$ given by the multiplicities of the roots the \textbf{root type} of $D$ at $x$.
 By convention, if $A_x = 0$, we say that $D$ has root type $[\infty]$ at $x$.
 If $D$ has a given root type $\Lambda$ at all $x \in M$, we just say that $D$ has (constant) root type $\Lambda$.